-A sequence containing 100 copies of GGGX is preferred (SEQID NO: 42).
+A sequence containing 100 copies of GGGX is preferred (SEQ ID NO: 42).
 A further annotation should indicate that up to 98 copies of GGGX could be deleted.
 Inclusion of further specific embodiments that are a key part of the invention is strongly encouraged.

 According to paragraph 27, "X" will be construed as any one of "A", "R", "N", "D", "C", "Q", "E", "G", "H", "I", "L", "K", "M", "F", "P", "O", "S", "U", "T", "W", "Y", or "V", except where it is used with a further description in the feature table.
-Since "X" in SEQ ID NO: 42 represents "any amino acid", it must be annotated with the feature key VARIANT and a note qualifier with the value, "X can be any amino acid".
 Therefore, if "X" is intended to represent "any amino acid", then it should be annotated with the feature key VARIANT and a NOTE qualifier with the value, "X can be any amino acid".

 Where practicable, each "X" should be annotated individually.
-How ever, a region of contiguous "X" residues, or a multitude of "X" residues dispersed throughout the sequence, may be jointly described with the feature key VARIANT using the syntax "x..y" as the location descriptor, where x and y are the positions of the first and last "X" residues, and a note NOTE qualifier with the value, "X can be any amino acid".
+However, a region of contiguous "X" residues, or a multitude of "X" residues dispersed throughout the sequence, may be jointly described with the feature key VARIANT using the syntax "x..y" as the location descriptor, where x and y are the positions of the first and last "X" residues, and a NOTE qualifier with the value, "X can be any amino acid".

 CAUTION: The preferred representation of the sequence indicated above is directed to the provision of a sequence listing on the filing date of a patent application.
-The same representation may not be applicable to a sequence listing provided subsequent to the filing date of a patent application, since consideration must be given to w hether the information provided could be considered by an IPO to add subject matter to the original disclosure.
+The same representation may not be applicable to a sequence listing provided subsequent to the filing date of a patent application, since consideration must be given to whether the information provided could be considered by an IPO to add subject matter to the original disclosure.